-120 days ago I sat swollen, full of fluid and delightful 19.8 kg heavier.
+120 days ago I sat swollen, full of fluid and a delightful 19.8 kg heavier.
 Today as our baby girl sleeps downstairs I find myself upstairs really writing for the first time.
-The last 4 months have been full of completely present moments, tears of joy, red eyes from broken sleep and above all… GLORIOUS grieving
+The last 4 months have been full of completely present moments…tears of joy, red eyes from broken sleep and above all… GLORIOUS grieving.

-On my final night in the Mater hospital I was by myself with our baby and a divine midwife named Max whom I connected with came in.
-It was close to midnight and she placed a cheese and tomato toastie and some lindt chocolate for me down as a gesture, (Also because this is what I ate in the delivery suite straight after Evita being born, nothing has ever tasted so good!)
-I said tearfully thank you for her enthusiasm, her gift with babies, her love as a midwife and my eyes welled up knowing it would be the last time.
-The next morning as we left I was a complete mess, I could not walk back into the birthing suite for the final time it was all too much because I knew as I was blubbering away, we walked out as a family of 6.
+On my final night in the Mater Hospital, Sydney, I was by myself with our baby when a divine midwife named Max (whom I connected with straight away) came in.
+It was close to midnight and she placed a cheese and tomato toastie and some lindt chocolate for me down as a gesture (also because this is what I ate in the delivery suite straight after Evita being born, nothing has ever tasted so good!).
+I tearfully said thank you for her enthusiasm, her gift with babies and her love as a midwife as my eyes welled up knowing it would be the last time.
+The next morning as we left I was a complete mess.
+I could not walk back into the birthing suite for the final time, it was all too much because I knew as I was blubbering away, we walked out as a family of 6.
 Two boys, two girls and my birthing days were over.
 It was over.

 A few weeks later I returned to the hospital, I had to walk in again without crying!
 I wanted to hug my dear midwife who helped me through labour with a few of our children.
-I wanted to look once more at the birthing ward, I wanted to take in the smell of the hospital, have the final cake at their high tea (actually I had numerous cakes at their high tea let’s not lie) and look once more at the tiny cribs they place newborns in.
-I wanted to bless my obstetrician and midwives with more than a present but also cards with words that flowed into essays reminding them that they bring life and life abundantly into the world.
-That because of their gifts and talents they gifted us with the safe and healthy arrival of children into our family.
+I wanted to look once more at the birthing ward.
+I wanted to take in the smell of the hospital, have the final cake at their high tea (actually I had numerous cakes at their high tea let’s not lie) and look once more at the tiny cribs they place newborns in.
+I wanted to bless my obstetrician and midwives with more than a present but also cards with words that flowed into essays reminding them that they bring life (and life abundantly) into the world.
+Because of their gifts and talents they gifted us with the safe and healthy arrival of children into our family.

-I would come home feed Evita and stare at her with tears welled up still in shock we had a girl, still in shock she had arrived, still in shock after such an un-enjoyable and challenging pregnancy it was her the whole time inside.
+I would come home, feed Evita and stare at her as tears welled up, still in shock we’d had a girl, still in shock she had arrived, still in shock after such an un-enjoyable and challenging pregnancy it was her the whole time inside.
 To never know what we were having but now here she was, earth side.

 I am no longer worried or anxious of how to get her back to sleep because finally after having four babies I know she will go to sleep when she is tired.
 I also know that I now have 3 other little beings to be awake and alive for and so, the day must go on and, courage and coffee comes with the dawning of each new day.

-The 16weeks have gone so fast but also so rapidly slow because finally I controlled the pace of which I would introduce Evita to the world.
+The 16 weeks have gone so fast but also so rapidly slow because finally I controlled the pace of which I would introduce Evita to the world.
 I chose when to have visitors over, and not to feel obliged to say yes to everyone, I chose to sit on the floor with her most days staring, feeding, singing and bathing together during the day.
 I napped often.
-I chose to watch romantic comedies in the middle of the day because I could, ordered in food because why not and, comfortably sat in my dressing gown and not once changed, not because I didn’t have the time or was too tired but because I was homely and wanted to be and stay at home with her and my big full family.
+I chose to watch romantic comedies in the middle of the day because I could.
+I ordered in food because why not and, comfortably sat in my dressing gown and not once changed.
+Not because I didn’t have the time or was too tired but because I was homely and wanted to be and stay at home with her and my big full family.

-I would not have change anything If I did it all again and that is a great feeling of contentment.
-To not want to re do something but be so happy with how you handled the season in front of you that instead you find yourself smiling even more.
+I would not have changed anything if I did it all again and that is a great feeling of contentment.
+To not want to re-do something but be so happy with how you handled the season in front of you, that instead you find yourself smiling even more.

 I let my phone ring out, I answered when I wanted to and I never felt rude or selfish because I knew this was it.
 My final moment of being a newborn mum at 35 years young.
 I had experienced it at ages 28,30,32 and now.